Divination

 Once a daily draw feels settled, you can start to notice its relationship to the moon.
 Cards drawn in the days around a new moon often carry a quieter, more inward quality.
 Full moon draws tend toward intensity, illumination, the thing you've been avoiding seeing clearly.

-This isn't superstition — it's a practice of paying attention.
+This isn't superstition.
+It's a practice of paying attention.
 The moon marks rhythms, and rhythms are what practice is built from.
 Tracking your daily draws alongside the lunar phase over several months reveals patterns that no guidebook can give you.

 When you miss a day